 ChatGPT has had a significant impact on natural language processing and artificial intelligence as a whole.
 ChatGPT has helped to advance the field of natural language processing by providing a powerful tool for understanding and generating human-like language.
 Its ability to generate high-quality text has led to a significant understanding of the impact of Generative AI.
 It is already being used to assist with many language processing tasks, such as machine translation, sentiment analysis, and text summarization.

 The AI powering ChatGPT is known as a large language model because it takes in a text prompt and from that writes a human-like response.
 A large language model is a type of AI system that is designed to understand and generate human language.
 It is called “large” because it has been trained on massive amounts of data, often using deep learning techniques and neural networks.

-A language model takes in text input and generates an output that is likely to follow the input text in terms of grammar, syntax, and meaning.
+A large language model takes in text input and generates an output that is likely to follow the input text in terms of grammar, syntax, and meaning.
 Large language models have become increasingly sophisticated over the years, as advancements in machine learning and natural language processing have made it possible to train models on larger and more diverse datasets.